‘The Young And The Restless’ Spoilers For The Week Of May 13: Adam Shakes Up Genoa City

 Michael (Christian LeBlanc) winds up in a compromising position.
 He’s stuck telling his client Phyllis (Gina Tognoni) that she could be in trouble for trying to sell counterfeit merchandise, and it’s awkward for sure.

-At the hospital, Rey (Jordi Vilasuso) wants the truth from Mia (Noemi Gonzalez).
+At the hospital, Rey (Jordi Vilasuso) wants the truth from Mia (Noemi Gonzalez.)
 Once he finds out that Mia and the baby are okay, Rey demands a paternity test.
-He wants to know once and for all if the baby is his or Arturo’s (Jason Canela).
+He wants to know once and for all if the baby is his or Arturo’s (Jason Canela.)

 After that, Paul (Doug Davidson) makes a difficult choice.
 Lola (Sasha Calle) doesn’t want to press charges against Mia because of the baby.
 The Rosales family puts pressure on Paul to let Mia leave town without prosecuting her, and he has to decide what to do.

-Finally, Nate (Sean Dominic) makes it known he’s interested in Abby (Melissa Ordway).
+Finally, Nate (Sean Dominic) makes it known he’s interested in Abby (Melissa Ordway.)
 Even though Abby is fresh off a broken engagement from Arturo, Nate lets her know that he wants to be more than friends.
 Although she’s busy, Abby may just feel the same way about the doctor.